Intermodalics/tango_ros/README.md

 # Kickstart
 The app is available in Google's Play Store: https://play.google.com/store/apps/details?id=eu.intermodalics.tango_ros_streamer
-It can be installed on any Tango-enable device.
+It can be installed on any Tango-enabled device.
 Note that the minimum Tango version required to run Tango Ros Streamer is Yildun (you will find the Tango release history [here](https://developers.google.com/tango/release-notes)).
 To check the Tango version of your device go to Settings->Apps->Tango Core.

 # Running the app